 AMVs who need protection are granted asylum, just like adult asylum seekers.
-But because of their age a number of special measures apply:
+Because of their age a number of special measures apply:

-- AMVs under the age of 15 are placed with foster families by the Nidos Foundation.
+- AMVs under the age of 15 are placed with foster families.
 AMVs aged 15 and over, and those under 15 who cannot be placed with foster families, are given accommodation by the Central Agency for the Reception of Asylum Seekers (COA).
 They are housed in small-scale reception centres with 24-hour supervision.

 - The Immigration and Naturalisation Service (IND) has special interview rooms for children under 12 (for example with toys).
 Certain staff members are specially trained to interview children and question them in a manner appropriate to their age.